 - 1 stick unsalted butter melted

-- Generously coat a Bundt pan with cooking spray and set aside.
+- Generously coat a 15-cup Bundt pan with cooking spray.

 - In a medium bowl, mix together the granulated sugar and cinnamon.

 - Distribute pieces evenly into prepared Bundt pan.
-It doesn't have to be neat, but make sure they're all arranged in an even layer.
-You don't want a lopsided Monkey Bread! (or maybe you do) 😉
+It doesn't have to be neat, but make sure they're all arranged in an even layer, so that it bakes evenly

 - After you have created the bottom layer, sprinkle 4 tablespoons of cinnamon sugar over them.
 Sprinkle more cinnamon sugar on top of each consecutive layer until no more remains.